kgryte/json-book-specification/README.md

 			"content": [
 				{
 					"type": "paragraph",
 					"content": "This is a paragraph.
-Here is a sentence with a citation &lt;cite&gt;AuthorYear&lt;/cite&gt;" },
+Here is a sentence with a citation <cite>AuthorYear</cite>" },
 				{
 					"type": "paragraph",
-					"content": "This is another paragraph with a footnote.&gt;footnote&lt;" "footnote": [
+					"content": "This is another paragraph with a footnote.>footnote<" "footnote": [
 						{
 							"content": [